Is Auto Insurance Not Required in Virginia?

 - $20,000 of property damage coverage

-This policy may be expressed as a 25/50/20 plan.
+This basic auto insurance policy may be presented as a 25/50/20 plan.
 This is called liability coverage.
 Liability coverage covers damage you inflict on other people and property.
 It will cover the other driver’s medical bills after an accident you caused, for example, and cover any vehicle repair or replacement costs.

 If you obtain the minimum mandated insurance coverage (as stated above), then you will only have liability coverage.
 You will not have collision coverage or comprehensive coverage.
 You have no insurance protection for yourself, your family, or your vehicle.